seromaho/tictactoe_app/README.md

    ![screenshot](tictactoe_cli/Data/Images/Screenshot-2022-08-28-183649-907x512.png)

-- have a rematch and keep track of both players' score ..
+- have a rematch and keep track of both players' scores ..
 - .. or start a new game with new players

    <!-- ![screenshot](tictactoe_cli/Data/Images/Screenshot-2022-08-28-183840-907x530.png) -->